ElektraInitiative/libelektra/src/bindings/rust/README.md

 If you run `cargo run` and everything builds correctly and prints `Hello, world!`, you can replace the contents of `main.rs` with the examples shown in the next section.

 ## Usage

-Note that your dynamic linker must be able to find `libelektra`.
-If you just compiled it, you can run `source ../scripts/run_dev_env` from the `build` directory to modify your `PATH` appropriately.

 ### Raw Bindings